 "God has a purpose for us and if we keep Him first we will know and understand that purpose and will be exactly where God wants us.
 I believe that is what I'm doing not only in the funeral industry, but also here at McCulla Funeral Home."

 Ken joined the McCulla Funeral Home Staff in 2019.
-Ken is a native of Moorefield, WV in Mineral County, where he grew up helping with his family’s chicken farming business.
+Ken is a native of Moorefield, WV, where he grew up helping with his family’s chicken farming business.

 Ken is married to his wife Amanda and they reside in Fairmont.